-BRC 230 Topics in Minority Studies Colorism 3.00 credit hours
+BRC 230 Topics in Minority Studies Colorism

 Topics in Minority Studies

 BUS 100 Introduction to Business

 BUS 100 Introduction of Business Three Credit Hours This Introduction to Business course explains the world of businesses and their owners, employees, and customers.
 Emphasis will be given to social responsibility, sustainability, economies of scale, and globalization.
 Basic business concepts, careers, and the interrelationships and complexities of businesses will be studied, analyzed, and evaluated.